 There are numerous structures used for the securing of cabling in premises installations making generalizations difficult.
 Cable may be hung on appropriate hangers, laid in cable trays above the ceiling or below the floor or pulled into conduit or innerduct.
 Termination of the cables can be at racks in telecom rooms, in wall-mounted boxes or even wall outlets.
 Preparing for an install includes planning for storage of cable service loops behind racks such as shown here.

 You must install support structures for cable installations before the installation of the cable itself.
-These structures should follow the guidelines of appropriate standards such as TIA/EIA 569-A and NECA/BICSI 568-2001.
+These structures should follow the guidelines of appropriate standards such as TIA/EIA 569.
 Allow for future growth in the quantity and size of cables when determining the size of the pathways.
 Follow all cable bend radius requirements and avoid pulling cables around hazards if possible.

 Sometimes new cables can be laid in existing cable trays.
 Do not install a fiber optic cable in a conduit or duct that already contains cabling, regardless of the cable type to prevent damage.
 Existing or new empty ductwork can be modified to accept several different installations by the proper placement of innerduct.